Streatery Winter Ready Grant Program

 LISC-Verizon Small Business Recovery Fund

 The Local Initiatives Support Corporation (LISC) and Verizon are teaming up to provide grants of up to $10,000 to businesses affected by COVID-19—especially entrepreneurs of color, women-owned businesses and other enterprises in historically underserved communities who don’t have access to flexible, affordable capital.
-The fourth round of applications is now open.
-Applications must be submitted by Wednesday, June 17.
-Click here for more information.
+The fifth round of applications opens July 27 and runs through Aug.
+3. Click here for more information.

 Greater Washington Community Foundation COVID-19 Emergency Response Fund